Cultural depictions of Medusa and Gorgons: 19th century

 After the French Revolution, Medusa was used as a popular emblem of Jacobinism and was often displayed as a figure of "French Liberty."
 This was in opposition to "English Liberty," which was personified by Athena (whose shield bore Medusa's head).
 "To radicals like Percy Bysshe Shelley, Medusa was an 'abject hero,' a victim of tyranny whose weakness, disfiguration, and monstrous mutilation [had] become, in themselves, a kind of revolutionary power."
 Shelley's 1819 poem, On the Medusa of Leonardo da Vinci in the Florentine Gallery was published posthumously by his wife Mary Shelley in 1824.
 Octave Mirbeau's use of Medusa during his time has also been examined.

 Modern use

 The image of Medusa's severed head has become one of the most-recognized images from Greek mythology.
 A representation of Perseus carrying this head has been featured on the cover of a number of paperback editions of Edith Hamilton's Mythology and several editions of Bulfinch's Mythology.
 Medusa also became a very popular icon in designer fashion, as the logo of the Italian luxury clothing brand Versace portrays a Gorgon head.
 Luciano Garbati's 2008 sculpture, Medusa with the Head of Perseus, portrays her clutching the severed head of Perseus, later becoming a feminist avatar for the MeToo movement.

-Television and film

-Medusa was portrayed as a wandering tree creature with a single glowing eye in Medusa Against the Son of Hercules (Perseus the Invincible) 1962, starring Richard Harrison.
-The creature effects were created by Carlo Rambaldi who later worked on Alien and E.T.
-The Extra-Terrestrial.